enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     applicable to the filter's Head itself (between the :preserve, and its parent's Head, say '%code').
-Because in WSE Haml a filter sets the BOD for its ContentBlock at an offset equal to the IndentStep applicable to the filter's Head itself, a simplier formulation is that any whitespace at and to the right of the ContentBlock's BOD is considered Leading Whitespace, which these two filters replay.
+Because in WSE Haml a filter sets the BOD for its ContentBlock at an offset equal to the IndentStep applicable to the filter's Head itself, a simpler formulation is that any whitespace at and to the right of the ContentBlock's BOD is considered Leading Whitespace, which these two filters replay.